-The best size is 32×32 pixels, and we recommend you using transparent ‘PNG’ format.
+The best size is 32×32 pixels, and we recommend you use a transparent ‘PNG’ format.

 Click on the Insert tab and choose icons.
-Locate the folder which contains your png files and click OK.
+Next, locate the folder which contains your png files and click OK.

 Step 6: Create callbacks for Worksheet selections